 - National Institute of Dental and Craniofacial Research

 - Oral Pathogen Sequence Databases

 Oral Biology Department Resources

 The spinning disk confocal consists of a Leica inverted fluorescent microscope with a Yokagowa spinning disk confocal scan head and a Roper Cascade II EMCCD 512b camera set up for live cell 3 channel fluorescent imaging, with both realtime and time-lapse imaging capabilities.
 This microscope has a temperature controlled stage and objective heater for long term live cell imaging.
 The microscope stage is computer controlled in X, Y, and Z which allows us to perform multi-position time-lapse experiments.
 We also have an Eppendorf semiautomatic microinjection system attached to the microscope.

 For reservation and fee information for this instrument, please contact Misty Griffis.

 The department houses a LX200.
-For instrument training and reservations, please contact Shannon Wallet, Ph.D., Assistant Professor of Periodontology, For technical information about the LX200, please visit the following links:
+For instrument training and reservations, please contact Shannon Wallet, Ph.D., Associate Professor in Oral Biology, For technical information about the LX200, please visit the following links: